TheRozom/AutoSchema/README.md

 **Q: Large files cause memory issues**
 A: Use the `sample_size` parameter or the `stream_ndjson()` method for memory-efficient processing.

+**Q: Schema has too many additionalProperties**
+A: The new smart additionalProperties system minimizes this.
+Top-level schemas never have additionalProperties, and nested objects only have them when absolutely necessary.

+**Q: Min/max constraints are too restrictive**
+A: The smart range system now expands ranges instead of using exact values.
+For example, a value of 45 becomes a range of 40-50.

 ### Getting Help

 - Check the API documentation at http://localhost:8000/docs when the server is running